DeveloperJosh/Blues-auth/README.md

-# Todo
+# To Do

-Add forget password functionality to the login page.
+- Implement an authentication API that other pages can access using an API key.

-# Done
+# Completed

-Add a login page.
+- Added login page.
-Add a register page.
+- Added registration page.
+- Added forgot password page.
+- Added reset password functionality.
+- Added show/hide password feature.